 I wanted Carmel as soon as I learned of it; I find that all the aspirations of my heart are fulfilled in this Order. – Saint Thérèse of Lisieux

 “I am not dying; I am entering into life,” wrote Thérèse of Lisieux a few weeks before her death in Carmel on September 30, 1897, at the age of 24.

 The Carmelites host an Public Novena in honor of the Blessed Virgin Mary of Mount Carmel each July.
-Most recently, the 111th year of the Public Novena was celebrated during July 2014.

 From the Novena:

 Mary, be mindful of us as we kneel before you.

 By your love of God, hear us; by your fidelity to God, intercede for us;

 by your power over the devil, protect us.

 O Mary, conceived without sin, pray for us who have recourse to Thee!
 From the Flos Carmeli Prayer, Latin for “Flower of Carmel” by St. Simon Stock (1165 – 1265), a Carmelite.
 This prayer is also a favorite at the Miraculous Medal Shrine, Philadelphia.